KAILASH-PORTFOLIO/Customer-Churn-Analysis/README.md

 Very few customers use Product 3, but churn is relatively low.

+# 💡 Business Takeaways:
+Targeted campaigns for Product 2 users

+Rewards for high-balance and credit-worthy customers

+Engagement efforts for inactive and mid-age segments

 # 🧾 Summary

 This dashboard helps identify critical factors contributing to customer churn such as age, activity status, credit score, and account balance.
 These insights can help design targeted retention strategies like: